 It seems Marie has rejected comfortable lies and would rather accept the truth and do what she can to create a more meaningful life in the romance department.

 It’s common for women to discover the reality of what extreme promiscuity means for them and then respond by immediately putting the blame on men, calling them words like fuckboy, sexist, or misogynist.
-“Men are trash” because they don’t want to commit to a girl who sleeps around a lot.
+“Men are trash” because they don’t want to commit to a girl who sleeps around a lot and has a high likelihood of cheating.

 Is it fair that guys have more leeway to sleep around than girls do?
 No. Is it fair that girls get everything paid for when they often make just as much money as the man?
 No.